What is Female Genital Mutilation?

 The Edna Adan Maternity and Teaching Hospital confronts the effects and complications of FGM almost on a daily basis.
 Cases include children who have been mutilated hours and sometimes days before being brought to the hospital and who are still bleeding quite heavily or unable to pass urine because of their new stitches.
 The severest case of a mutilated child seen at the hospital was one where the child had been so badly cut, that there was virtually no skin to suture together to stop the gushing blood coming from her little body.

 Common cases also include newly married girls and women just de-infibulated and suffering from bleeding, infection or just plain pain.
 Also, women in Labour for much longer than they need be because scarring due to FGM prevents the birth canal from dilating properly.
-Some of those women end up with third degree lacerations and other post natal complications.
+Some of those women end up with

 This study was compiled from a survey carried out on the women attending the Prenatal Clinic at the Edna Adan Maternity and Teaching Hospital in Hargeisa, Somaliland between March 2002 when the hospital was opened up to August 2006.
 The findings were diligently recorded on the Prenatal Charts of each woman so that the information could be compared with future findings during subsequent surveys.